snehaajoshii/snehaajoshii.github.io/involvement.md

   Selected to participate in Amazon’s fully funded program focused on mentorship, career exploration, and professional development for emerging technologists.

 - **Kohl’s Emerging Talent Summit**
-  Collaborated on a *pink-themed* case study redesigning Sephora’s recycling program using AI-powered, contactless systems.
-Worked with women across universities to pitch an innovative sustainability solution.
+  Finalist in a case study competition redesigning Sephora’s recycling program using AI-powered, contactless systems, collaborating with a team of six women.

 - **Technology Engineer Apprentice | National Association of Broadcasters (NAB)**
   Completed a hybrid apprenticeship exploring broadcasting technology, media engineering, and AWS cloud foundations.

 - **Fireside Fellows**
-  Gained industry insights at the intersection of tech and venture capital.
+  Selected for this fellowship to gain insights at the intersection of technology and venture capital through mentorship and industry workshops.

 - **National Retail Federation Ray Greenly Scholar**
-  Selected to attend the NRF Student Program and one day of the NRF Big Show in NYC.
-Explored the intersection of retail and technology through panels, company tours, and hands-on exposure to cutting-edge AI and industry tools.
+  Fully funded participant in the NRF Student Program and Big Show in NYC, exploring retail technology through panels, company tours, and AI demonstrations.

 ## Scholarships and Recognitions

-- **Microsoft Cybersecurity Women in Cloud Scholar**
 - **Ray Greenly Scholar – National Retail Federation**
 - **Saints for Service Scholar**
 - **Global Scholar Award Recipient**
-- **2023 Student Award of Merit – Marymount University **
+- **2023 Student Award of Merit – Marymount University**
-- Bishop Ireton Award: the highest award from marymount university for one person in teh graduating class
+- **Bishop Ireton Award – Graduating Class of 2025**
-- The best Resident assistant of the year
+- **2023 Best Resident Assistant of the Year**

 ---

 # Why These Experiences Matter